 What Is a Medical Office Assistant?

 A medical office assistant performs the expected duties of an office assistant and some added duties that come with working at a healthcare facility.
 Depending on the specific job title, this may include both clerical and clinical duties.
 Read on to learn more about the job duties and economic outlook for this profession.
-Schools offering Health Care Administration degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.

 Medical office assistants are known by a variety of titles, including medical secretary, medical administrative assistant, medical assistant, medical office receptionist, clinic clerk and clinical assistant.
 The specific title often depends on the type of healthcare facility and whether the job includes clinical or laboratory responsibilities.
 These professionals can work in a variety of healthcare facilities, including doctors' offices, dentists' offices, hospitals, nursing homes and public health agencies.